AltspaceVR/altspacevr-project-impostor-rendering/README.md

 The example project has most everything you need **except** for the logic to drive the impostor rendering and transformation.

+It's worth noting that though this is similar to a problem we had to solve at AltspaceVR, this section of the project is designed more to be a self-contained project rather than to be a practical solution to a specific problem.

 Here are the defining features that you should replicate:

 - The player is able to walk around both objects at a medium distance (2 meters) and have both the original mesh and the impostor look similar